remarcmij/vanilla-starter/docs/RECIPES.md

 At the same time, the value of the input element can also be updated inside the View from the state object, through the View's `update()` method.
 This allows the event handler in the Page function to control the value of the input element.

 In the example below the `onFilterInput()` event handler trims the string value obtained from the event object and converts it to lowercase before updating the state.
-The net effect of this is that the value of the input element is always in lowercase, without leading or trailing whitespace.
+The net effect of this is that the value of the input element will always be in lowercase, without leading or trailing whitespace.
 In React, this would be called a "controlled component".

-Note that the same technique can be applied for similar input elements, such as the \<select> element.
+Note that the same technique can also be applied for similar input elements, such as the \<select> element.

 #### 2.2.1 Controlled Component